pleumann/pasta80/README.md

   * `$u(+/-)`   for enabling or disabling Ctrl-C checking
 * `Mark`/`Release` are not currently supported.
 * Overlays are not yet supported.
 * Binary size.
 The runtime library, being partially written in Pascal itself, gets quite large when compiled.
-I hope to bring this down again by reimplementing more of it in Z80 assembly (or improve the code generator, which, following [Niklaus Wirth's](https://de.wikipedia.org/wiki/Niklaus_Wirth) classical single-pass recursive-descent design, is not generating super-efficient Z80 code).
+I hope to bring this down again by reimplementing more of it in Z80 assembly (or improve the code generator, which, although it has a peephole optiizer, is not generating super-efficient Z80 code).

 ## Building and setting up the compiler